 Warning!
-Entering a forbidden Dungeon of a A Class level!
+Entering a forbidden Dungeon of A Class level!
 Once entered, the enemy will know of your presence!
 Warning!

 “What are you scared of?”
 Jorge huffed, shaking himself a couple of times before he stepped in.

-|Temporary stunning effect has set for a duration of thirty seconds.
+Temporary stunning effects are set for thirty seconds.
 You will not be able to move for the duration of time.

-|Temporary fear effect has set in for a duration of five minutes.
-Moving forward will be very difficult, high chance of fleeing.
+A temporary fear effect has set in for five minutes.
+After that, moving forward will be very difficult, with a high chance of fleeing.

-|Temporary blind effect has set in for a duration of one hour.
-The harsh sound wave has caused your brain to lose focus and rattle your optic nerves, because of the sheer force.|
+A temporary blind effect has set in for one hour.
+This is because the harsh sound wave has caused your brain to lose focus and rattle your optic nerves because of sheer force.

-Temporary loss of hearing has set in for a duration of one hour.
+Temporary loss of hearing has set in for one hour.
 The harsh sound wave has caused you a loss of hearing.
-It is ill advised to listen to another harsh sound or a loss of hearing is insured.|
+Listening to another harsh sound is ill-advised, or hearing loss is insured.

-Temporary confusion has set in for a duration of one minute.
+Temporary confusion has set in for one minute.
 The harsh sound has caused all your senses to become jumbled up, making moving very difficult.

-Because you are a Drezo Regalia, certain status effect has been increased in time.
+Because you are a Drezo Regalia, a certain status effect has increased.
 The Behemoth’s power has specifically targeted all Drezo Regalia in the vicinity.

 WARNING!
 WARNING!
 You have entered Behemoth’s Territory!
-Behemoth’s knows of your presence.
-It is highly advised for you to leave the vicinity!
+Behemoth knows of your presence.
+Therefore, it is highly advised that you leave the vicinity!
 WARNING!
 WARNING!

-SEED SHARD QUEST has been temporarily been forced on all Players and NPC in the vicinity!
+SEED SHARD QUEST has been temporarily forced on all Players and NPC in the vicinity!